SidaYu/CS143/README.md

 # CS143

 UCLA CS143

-CS143 project in Fall 2015.
+Project in Fall 2015.
 Just for reference.